khoinguyenpham04/khoinguyenpham04/README.md

-<h1 align="center">Hi 👋, I'm Noah!
+<h1 align="center">Hi, I'm Noah!
 My Vietnamese name is Pham Tran Khoi Nguyen 🇻🇳</h1>
 <h3 align="center">Computer Science Major at The University of Manchester with a deep interest in FinTech and AI/Machine Learning.
 With a natural curiosity and ability to quickly learn new technologies, I enjoy tackling complex problems and delivering impactful products.</h3>